modelica-tools/FMUComplianceChecker/README-FMUChecker.txt

 				one for unpacking the FMU.
 The option takes precendence over -t.
 				This option is specifically intended for debugging.
-The unzipped files are not deleted and DLL is not unloaded making it possible for memory debugger to produce detailed repports.
+The unzipped files are not deleted and DLL is not unloaded making it possible for memory debugger such as valgrind to produce detailed reports.

 Command line examples: